NadaHussein00/Automation-Exercise-Website-Assessment/README.md

 - **Selenium Tests** run on Chrome by default.

+- If someone wants to run only API tests or only Selenium tests or any other category, you can filter by **category** dotnet test --filter "Category=Login" dotnet test --filter "Category=API&Category=Valid" dotnet test --filter "Category=UI|Category=Valid"

 - Allure Reports **categorize** tests by severity, epic, suite, subsuite, and story, providing a clear overview of test results.

 - Invalid login scenarios are read from **TestData/invalidLoginData.csv**.